 What we call anger isn’t anger.
 At least not completely.

-What we call anger is a stress response.
+What we call anger is a response to stress.

 A response to old wounds we haven’t healed.